hellomouse/kinesin/README.md

-# vpn-derp
+# Kinesin

-The Hellomouse VPN System (pending a better name) is probably not vaporware.
+The Kinesin mesh network router is probably not vaporware.